eddie-energy/architecture/arc42/quality-requirements/implementing-act/implementing-act.md

 ## Context

-The behavior of the EDDIE Framework regarding handling historical validated energy consumption data of customers, needs to comply with the Implementing Act of the Smart Grids TaskForce (SGTF).
-To this end, the process diagrams below shows the place of the EDDIE Framework in the context of the following SGTF procedures.
+The behavior of the EDDIE Framework regarding handling historical validated energy consumption data of customers, needs to comply with the Implementing Act of the Smart Grids TaskForce (SGTF), in alignment with the [Implementing Regulation (EU)](https://eur-lex.europa.eu/eli/reg_impl/2023/1162/oj) and the [Network Code for Demand Response](https://consultations.entsoe.eu/markets/public-consultation-networkcode-demand-response/) of the ENTSO-E. To this end, the process diagrams below shows the place of the EDDIE Framework in the context of the following SGTF procedures.

 - SGTF Procedure 1: <s> Access validated historical consumption data by the customer </s> [not covered by EDDIE]
 - SGTF Procedure 2: Access to Historical Validated Consumption Data by the Eligible Party